Monday, 24 February 2025

 Ring camera services were restored after the AWS outage caused disruptions, affecting history, events, and neighbours on Ring devices.

 You might have experienced some trouble with your Ring security cameras and doorbells on Monday evening.
-This was due to an Web Services (AWS) issue in the US-EAST-1 region, which supports many internet services.
+This was due to an Amazon Web Services (AWS) issue in the US-EAST-1 region, which supports many internet services.
 The problem caused an outage affecting Amazon-owned Ring, leaving many users unable to access features like history, events, and neighbours.

 Ring services affected by the outage